prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 #### 5.1.
 Enable JdbcJoinPushdown at session level

-We have a new session flag 'optimizer-inner-join-pushdown-enabled'.
+We have a new session flag 'optimizer.inner-join-pushdown-enabled'.
 It can be configured in config.properties.
 eg:
-optimizer-inner-join-pushdown-enabled = true
+optimizer.inner-join-pushdown-enabled = true

 It can be from user session to override the above config.
 eg:
 SET SESSION optimizer_inner_join_pushdown_enabled = true

-If we do not set this flag (optimizer_inner_join_pushdown_enabled=false’) then no JoinPushdown should happen.
+If we do not set this flag (optimizer_inner_join_pushdown_enabled = false’) then no JoinPushdown should happen.

 ### 6. Predicate Pushdown